bitdump/BLHeli/BLHeli_32 ARM/README.md

 You can find the manual in the link above: BLHeli_32 manual ARM Rev32.x.pdf

-## Test code

-Rev32.10.9 testcodes are published in the folder "Loaded startup testcode" and "Plane nondamped testcode".
-The "Loaded startup testcode" testcode has optimizations for starting motors that are loaded, like is often the case for thrusters or cars.
-The "Plane nondamped testcode" testcode has optimizations for planes that run nondamped mode.
-It prevents a small kick when starting up a motor that is already spinning.
-None of these codes are suitable for multirotor applications.

 ## Discussion threads

 For more information, check out these threads: